BlankZhu/ImagePreprocess/Documentations/ImageGenreator.md

 OPERATIONS:
   1. Histogram Equalization.
     (This may help you get a better perform image)
-  2. ZAC Whitening
+  2. ZCA Whitening
-    (Helps to get a ZAC Whitened image)
+    (Helps to get a ZCA Whitened image)
   3. Random Rotation
     (Randomly rotate the image by given range)
   4. Random Vertical Moving